ondrejkonec/ondrejkonec/README.md

 # Independent Product Designer and Front-End Developer

 - 🎨  I’m currently working on prototypes for Elpida.cz and creating design system for RENOMIA, a. s.
-- 📖  I’m currently reading book called "**Form Design Patterns**" by Adam Silver
+- 📖  I’m currently reading book called "**UX for Begginers**" by Joel Marsh
-- ✏️  I’m currently writing article about "**How to code websites**"
+- ✏️  I’m currently writing article about "**Accessible colors**"

 ### Connect with me: